Do Americans need a visa to enter Moldova?

 Sign up for the Enroll in the Smart Traveler Enrollment Program (STEP), at http://step.state.gov/, so we can send you announcements and contact you in case of an emergency.
 If you are in a hurry and don’t want to create a username/password, you can just subscribe to our email list by clicking on “Email Subscriptions”.

-I would like to stay more than 90 days in Moldova.
+I would like to stay in Moldova for longer than 90 days.
 How can I extend my stay?

-You must apply for a residence permit at the Bureau of Migration and Asylum, 124 Stefan cel Mare Street, Chisinau.
+You must apply for a residence permit at the Bureau for Migration and Asylum, 124 Stefan cel Mare Street, Chisinau.
 Do this well before your 90 days stay expires.
-You will need to provide a “criminal record certificate,” but local authorities will accept an affidavit issued by the US Embassy.
-To obtain one, schedule an appointment at https://evisaforms.state.gov/acs/default.asp?postcode=CHS&appcode=1.
-Please bring your US passport for identification purposes.
-The fee is $50.
-Find more information here: http://www.mfa.gov.md/entry-visas-moldova/.
+You will need to provide a “criminal record certificate”

 Can I travel to Transnistria?